 Utilizing his brother's political network, Louis was elected in 1968 as a Democrat to the U.S. House of Representatives representing the 21st district of Ohio, becoming the first African-American congressman in Ohio.
 When the district was eliminated in 1993, Stokes moved to the 11th district until 1999 when he retired.

 When Stokes retired in 1999 he resumed practicing law.
-He also took on the role as distinguished visiting professor at the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.
+He also took on the role of a distinguished visiting professor at the Jack, Joseph, and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.

 President Barack Obama issued an official statement on Stokes passing at the age of 90: "Growing up in Depression-era Cleveland with his mother and brother Carl, Lou triumphed over hardship to become a passionate voice for those less fortunate....Lou leaves behind an indelible legacy in the countless generations of young leaders that he inspired, and he will be sorely missed."

 (Originally Published by Case Western Reserve University in The Encyclopedia of Cleveland History)